brandur/org/drafts/microservices.md

 * **Scheduler:** 630 LOC.
 Powers the web frontend for the [Heroku Scheduler add-on](https://devcenter.heroku.com/articles/scheduler).
 * **Vixie:** 805 LOC.
 Powers the backend of Heroku's Scheduler add-on, and receives instructions from the scheduler above.

 One common trait of all the services listed above is that their autonomy is remarkable.
-We have some basic alarms on them in case they go down, but they rarely go off.
+We have some basic alarms on them in case they go down, but they go off rarely.
 Being deployed on the Heroku platform is certainly a big help here, but also that their concerns are so narrow and unchanging that there isn't a lot of room for bugs to hide.

 I suspect that 500 LOC isn't enough to box in all concerns of many components, even if they are quite narrow in scope -- anecdotally, most of our more important services easily blow past this limit.
-I'm also not quite at the point where I'd replace my unit or acceptance tests with self- or business monitoring (also one of the assertions made above), but I do love the concept of disposing services that have outlived their usefulness (and even encouraging it).
+I'm also not quite at the point where I'd replace my unit or acceptance tests with self- or business monitoring (also one of the assertions made above).

 ## SOA isn't a Silver Bullet, it's a Trade-off

 SOA bestows a huge number of architectural advantages, but we probably want to be careful to keep its expectations in check.
-Boiled down to a fundamental level, SOA is about introducing very hard isolation between components which can result in big gains in organization and operation, but by extension leads to component boundaries that are more difficult to evolve.
+Boiled down to a fundamental level, SOA is about introducing very hard isolation between components which can result in big gains in organizational and operational effectiveness, but by extension leads to component boundaries that are more difficult to evolve.

 The less desirable features of a SOA-like system include the following: